inno-apfel/DSC180A-Q1-Project/README.md

 There are currently two ways you can interact with our work:

+1. Interacting with our executable script `run.py` (recommended)
-1. Exploring our work through our development interactive python notebooks
+2. Exploring our work through our development interactive python notebooks
-2. Interacting with our executable script `run.py`
+   - note disclosures in `notebooks/README.md` before reading/running

 ## Setting up the Enviroment